 Our general and administrative expenses were \$69.6, \$30.8 and \$19.0 in 2006, 2005 and 2004, representing year-over-year increases of 126% in 2006 and 62% in 2005.
 Increases in general and administrative expenses in both 2006 and 2005 were due to additional salaries and benefits, primarily for new headcount, of \$9.5 and \$5.9 in 2006 and 2005, respectively, related increases in equity-based compensation of \$4.6 and \$2.3 in 2006 and 2005, respectively, and increased recruiting costs to obtain the additional employees of \$1.7 and \$0.6 in 2006 and 2005, respectively.
 The increase in headcount drove related incremental costs such as travel, equipment, facilities, and depreciation of \$11.7 and \$1.8 in 2006 and 2005, respectively.
 Other administrative costs, such as legal, audit and tax increased by \$1.1 in 2006.
 Partially offsetting these cost increases was a reimbursement of \$3.3 of legal fees received in 2005 incurred in previous years.
 As a percentage of revenues, general and administrative expenses were 9.9%, 7.9% and 8.7% in 2006, 2005 and 2004, respectively.
 The increase in general and administrative expenses, as a percentage of revenues, in 2006 compared to 2005, was primarily attributable to incremental headcount to support the growth of our business.
-In future periods, our general and administrative expenses will be adversely affected as a result of the Offer and the issuance of additional equity grants.
-The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the

-Offer, the initial public offering price of our Class A common stock and EMC's two-day weighted average trading price prior to the consummation of the initial public offering of our Class A common stock.
-See "VMware Management's Discussion and Analysis of Financial Condition and Results of Operations-Equity-based Compensation."
+In future periods, our general and administrative expenses will be adversely affected as a result of the exchange offer and the issuance of additional equity grants.
+The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the exchange offer, the initial public offering price of our Class A common stock and EMC's two-day weighted average trading price prior to the consummation of this offering.
+See "Management's Discussion and Analysis-Equity-based Compensation."